vedph/cadmus_doc/deploy/hosting.md

 The default API settings anyway have messaging disabled, as you should otherwise provide an SMTP account to be used.

 If you want to enable messaging, you must change settings in the `Mailer` section.
 By default, Cadmus API use a generic SMTP account to send such messages, as they are sparingly used and thus do not require mass-mailing services.
-If anyway you want to use such services, Cadmus provides two builtin providers for [SendGrid](www.sendgrid.com) and Mailjet (www.mailjet.com), or you can add your own providers.
+If anyway you want to use such services, Cadmus provides two builtin providers for [SendGrid](www.sendgrid.com) and [Mailjet](www.mailjet.com), or you can add your own providers.

 The messaging provider is usually chosen when creating the API for a specific project.
 It just implies replacing a single line in the code, to tell the dependency injection system which mailer component should be used for messaging.

+## Publishing Cadmus Services

+Once you have setup your dockerized Cadmus solution, you just have to decide which Cadmus services you want to expose to the outer world.

+Usually, you just expose the surface layer, i.e. the web application with the editor.
+In some cases, you might also want to expose the API layer.

+Unless you change the default ports in the Docker compose script, you will find:

+- Cadmus API service can be browsed at <localhost:X/swagger> where `X` is the port number specified in your Docker compose script for the API container.
+- Cadmus application at <localhost:4200>.